Relative Cubulation of Small Cancellation Free Products: Background

-In \cite{RelCannon}, the first author and Groves give the following criterion for producing relatively geometric actions in terms of codimension-1 subgroups: \begin{restatable}{theorem}{cubulationcriterion} $(${\cite[Theorem 2.6]{RelCannon}}$)$ Let $(G,\mc{P})$ be relatively hyperbolic and suppose that for every pair of distinct points $p$ and $q$ in the Bowditch Boundary $\partial_{\mc{P}}G$ there is a full relatively quasi-convex codimension $1$ subgroup $H$ of $G$ so that $p$ and $q$ lie in $H$--distinct components of $\partial G \smallsetminus \Lambda H$.
-Then there exist finitely many full relatively quasi-convex codimension $1$ subgroups of $G$ so that the action of $G$ on the dual cube complex is relatively geometric. \end{restatable} To prove Theorem~\ref{mainthm}, we will provide a sufficient collection of full relatively quasiconvex codimension-1 subgroups of a small-cancellation free product that satisfy the hypotheses of Theorem~\ref{t:Rel BW}.
+We use the following relatively geometric cubulation criterion to produce a relatively geometric action: \begin{restatable}{theorem}{cubulationcriterion} $(${\cite[Theorem 1.3]{PeripheralsInfEnds}, see also \cite[Theorem 2.6]{RelCannon}}$)$ Let $(G,\mc{P})$ be a finitely generated relatively hyperbolic and suppose that for every pair of distinct points $p$ and $q$ in the Bowditch Boundary $\partial_{\mc{P}}G$ there is a full relatively quasiconvex codimension $1$ subgroup $H$ of $G$ so that $p$ and $q$ lie in $H$--distinct components of $\partial G \smallsetminus \Lambda H$.
+Then there exist finitely many full relatively quasiconvex codimension--$1$ subgroups of $G$ and a refined peripheral structure $(G,\mc{P}')$ for $(G,\mc{P})$ so that the action of $(G,\mc{P}')$ on the dual cube complex is relatively geometric.